Functional response: Type III

 Learning time is defined as the natural improvement of a predator's searching and attacking efficiency or the natural improvement in their handling efficiency as prey density increases.
 Imagine a prey density so small that the chance of a predator encountering that prey is extremely low.
 Because the predator finds prey so infrequently, it has not had enough experience to develop the best ways to capture and subdue that species of prey.
 Holling identified this mechanism in shrews and deer mice feeding on sawflies.
 At low numbers of sawfly cocoons per acre, deer mice especially experienced exponential growth in terms of the number of cocoons consumed per individual as the density of cocoons increased.
 The characteristic saturation point of the type III functional response was also observed in the deer mice.
 At a certain density of cocoons per acre, the consumption rate of the deer mice reached a saturation amount as the cocoon density continued to increase.

 Prey switching involves two or more prey species and one predator species.
-When all prey species are at equal prey densities, the predator will indiscriminately select between prey species.
+When all prey species are at equal densities, the predator will indiscriminately select between prey species.
 However, if the density of one of the prey species decreases, then the predator will start selecting the other, more common prey species with a higher frequency because if it can increase the efficiency which with it captures the more abundant prey through learning.
 Murdoch demonstrated this effect with guppy preying on tubificids and fruit flies.
 As fruit fly numbers decreased guppies switched from feeding on the fruit flies on the water's surface to feeding on the more abundant tubificids along the bed.